 - If MNPRX has not been activated before, the activation prompt will appear.

 A video showing this installation process can be seen below:

-- Set your Maya project to the folder where your example scenes are
+- Set your Maya project to the folder where your demo scene is

 Menu, File->Set Project